-A paradise for foodies, Sonoma is not only a wine-growing region; it’s also known for organic farms and dairies, and fresh catch from the coast.
-Wine and food pairing is just part of the experience in Sonoma, and can range from farm-to-table to Michelin guide restaurants
+A paradise for foodies, Sonoma is not only a wine region, it’s also known for organic farms and dairies, and fresh catch from the coast.
+Wine and food pairing experiences in Sonoma range from wine country casual to Michelin guide restaurants.

-With over 400 wineries to choose from, Sonoma is the perfect destination for food and wine lovers on a cruise along the Pacific Coast.
+With over 400 wineries to choose from, Sonoma Valley is the perfect destination for gourmet wine experiences in northern California, and for those exploring Sonoma County via a cruise along the Pacific Coast.

-Here are 7 wine and food experiences to consider in Sonoma County.
+Here are 7 Sonoma County wine and food experiences to satisfy your senses.

 Contents

-It’s been a minute since I was at Valette, but I still remember the Day Boat Scallops en croûte, moist and rich.
+It’s been a minute since I was at Valette, but I still remember the Day Boat Scallops en croûte–they were moist and rich.
 You can get the recipe here.

-Valette is always full and best with friends although there is bar seating and a fun cocktail menu.
+Valette is always full, but there is bar seating and a fun cocktail menu.
 Corkage fees are $25 if you bring your own bottle.

-You will want to make reservations well in advance and bring your checkbook.
+You will want to make reservations well in advance and plan to spend large.

 Food is art.
-Gravenstein apple dish at Single Thread.
+Gravenstein apple dish at Single Thread Healdsburg.

 Single Thread is a three Michelin-star restaurant serving a 10-course fixed menu.
 The owners also have a biodynamic farm, an inn, and a concierge service.
 I haven’t been to Single Thread yet but wow, I’m ready to book now.
 Here’s what the website says: